wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-Tenant domain of the API creator.
+The tenant domain of the API creator.

 </td>
 </tr>